-Figure 8 shows some preliminary indications of beat frequency fluctuations (square root of the Allan variance) as determined with a computing counter.
-These points represent 100 contiguous measurements except for the two points indicated by an asterisk where M = 10.
-Shown are frequency fluctuations versus averaging time for the HCN laser under three different modes: free running, frequency locked, and phase locked.
-The rise at 10 s in the phase locked mode is due to the laser dropping out of lock momentarily.
-The frequency lock loop does cause it to return immediately to the phase locked condition.
-We are working towards keeping it locked for longer periods, although it is not absolutely essential for our present purposes of IFS.
-Figure 9 shows the beat note at 30 MHz on a spectrum analyzer for the phase locked condition.
-The post detection bandwidth is greater than 10 kHz.
-The probability of seeing the beat note at the center of this 200 Hz window is better than 97% during a 10 minute period and thus the system could be utilized for IFS as is.
-If it is in the center of the window we know its frequency to within about one part in $10^{11}$ .
-In general, one can count 5 or 10 consecutive times for 10 s and determine the difference frequency when the beat note is as shown.
-(In the event that the signal is too weak to count, one can count the 29.75-MHz and the 250 kHz reference, the sum of which is the phase locked beat frequency).
+Fig. 9 shows the beat note at 30 MHz on a spectrum analyzer for the phase-locked condition.
+The post-detection bandwidth is greater than 10 kHz.
+The probability of seeing the beat note at the center of this 200-Hz window is better than 97 percent during a 10-min period, and thus the system could be utilized for IFS as is.
+If it is in the center of the window, we know its frequency to within about one part in $10^{11}$ .
+In general, one can count five or ten consecutive times for 10 s and determine the difference frequency when the beat note is as shown.
+(In the event that the signal is too weak to count, one can count the 29.75-MHz and the 250-kHz reference, the sum of which is the phase-locked beat frequency).
 From the data displayed we infer that the laser is following the reference but we still do not know how wide the laser line is.

 We have an experiment planned to measure directly the linewidth of the reference (and consequently of the laser) at 1 THz.
-One would like to beat the 84th harmonic of one X-band klystron with the 84th harmonic from another tuned to a slightly different frequency, but there are ambiguities in such an experiment.
-However, by phase locking an HCN laser to the 84th harmonic of klystron A, all the other harmonics are discarded, and the 84th harmonic of klystron B can be compared with the phase locked HCN laser with a Josephson junction multiplier mixer.
-We anticipate that this experiment will be completed shortly.
+One would like to beat the 84th harmonic of one Xband klystron with the 84th harmonic from another tuned to a slightly different frequency, but there are ambiguities in such an experiment.
+However, by phase locking an HCN laser to the 84th harmonic of klystron A, all the other harmonics are discarded, and the 84th harmonic of klystron B can be compared with the phase-locked HCN laser with a Josephson junction multiplier mixer [12].